-In this study, we explored the batch effects present in mega-analysis of ageing data using Principal Component Analysis (PCA).
-We determined whether there is synergy between normalization techniques and ComBat and recommended the best approach to tackle batch effects.
-Using the best combination of batch-effect correcting techniques, we further explored the biological relevance of a reproducible gene signature correlated with ageing.
+In this study, we will explore the batch effects present in mega-analysis of ageing data using Principal Component Analysis (PCA).
+As there have been many prior benchmark studies indicating that the BECA, ComBat, is the best performer across a wide variety of scenarios, we will not consider other BECAs.
+Instead, we will determine whether there is synergy between various normalization techniques with ComBat.
+And recommended the best combination using reproducibility and PCA as the primary indicators of success.

 Materials and Methods